What is CRS?

 If you opened your account before 1 January 2016 we may contact you to confirm your tax residence status.
 We may do this if, for example, you have a foreign correspondence address as this might indicate you could be a non-UK tax resident.
-We will ask you at this point to complete and return a Self-Certification form to confirm where you are resident for tax.
+We will ask you at this point to complete and return a Self-Certification form Link opens in a new window to confirm where you are resident for tax.
 It is important that you return any forms to us to ensure we hold accurate and up to date information for you for reporting purposes.

 Accounts for someone else